Floofies/cdaTemplate/README.md

 `pageNo`|Number|The page number to start at.
 `elemPerPage`|Number|The number of elements to include per-page.

-## Data Binding Attributes
+## Data Insertion Attributes
-Several data binding attributes are available for use in templates.
+Several one-way data insertion attributes are available for use in templates.

 Attribute|Description
 ---|---